 You'll find train stations at

 The fare from the international airport to the city is around A$16 per adult (same day return is around AUD$26) and $11 per child.
-You can pay by creditcard as well as cash.
+You can pay by credit card or cash.

 MyMulti passes are the cheapest and easiest tickets to buy if you'll be staying in Sydney for more than a few days.